Skip to content

 Competency 2: Ethical and Legal Standards

-1. Ethics (weighted in all areas)
+1. Ethics (assessed in all areas)

 Competency 3: Individual and Cultural Diversity

-1. Multicultural Practice (weighted in all areas)
+1. Multicultural Practice (assessed in all areas)

 Competency 4: Professional Values, Attitudes and Behaviors